 - 6 corn tortillas

 - 1 ¼ cups canned black beans healthier than canned would be dried black beans, cooked (it just takes time)

 - 3 oz shredded Mexican 4-cheese blend or enough cheese to just cover the chips

-- 3 tbsp canned tomatillo salsa or your favorite salsa verde
+- 3 tablespoon canned tomatillo salsa or your favorite salsa verde

 - ⅓ cup canned sliced black olives

 - 1 whole small tomato diced

 - ½ large white onion or 1 small white onion, diced

 - 10 slices of pickled jalapeños or however many you like, diced

 - 1 small handful of cilantro leaves roughly chopped

 - A few dashes of your favorite hot sauce to taste

-- 1 ½ tbsp Mexican crema or regular sour cream
+- 1 ½ tablespoon Mexican crema or regular sour cream

 - Preheat oven to 400º F (204º C).

 - Stack 6 corn tortillas and cut into triangles, like a pizza.

 - Separate all the chips so that they’re all in one even layer.

 - Salt the chips and place in the oven for about 8 min or until lightly browned and crisped.